 - a.
 Service of other documents required by these Rules will be made on the Parties or Arbitrator at their last known address.
 If the Party is represented in this arbitration, that counsel shall be served instead of the Party.
 Service may be made by personal service, Federal Express or other similar services, facsimile transmission, or by U.S. mail. - b.
 Parties should only serve the Independent Administrator with those documents specified in these Rules.
-Unless otherwise directed by the Neutral Arbitrator, the parties should not serve the Independent Administrator with copies of motions or briefs.
+Unless otherwise directed by the Neutral Arbitrator, the parties should not serve the Independent

+Administrator with copies of motions or briefs.
 Service for the Independent Administrator shall be directed to:

-Office of the Independent Administrator for the Kaiser Foundation Health Plan, Inc. P. O. Box 76587 Los Angeles, California 90076-0587 or
+Office of the Independent Administrator for the Kaiser Foundation Health Plan, Inc.

-Fax: 213-637-8658.
+Fax: 213-637-8658